Skip to Content

 Read More about How to Make Corn Tortillas with a Tortilla Press

-How to Make Mexican Pork Tamales: Step-by-Step
+How to Make Tamales: Traditional Mexican Pork Tamales with Red Chile Sauce

-Quick Summary: Traditional Mexican pork tamales with red chile pepper sauce, made easier with a homemade spice blend instead of rehydrating and roasting dried peppers.
-Includes step-by-step photos and video for assembly.
-Prep: 45 min | Cook: 45 min + 60-90 min steaming | Makes: about 30 tamales Jump to: RECIPE | 5 Secrets to …
+Quick Summary: Traditional Mexican pork tamales with tender shredded pork in red chile sauce, wrapped in corn husks and steamed until the masa is perfectly set.
+This recipe simplifies the chile sauce with a homemade spice blend, and includes step-by-step photos and video for assembly.
+Prep: 45 min | Cook: 45 min + 60-90 min …

 Quick Summary: Rich, deeply spiced Mexican beef stew braised until fall-apart tender.
-The meat and consommé (braising broth) work together as both a stew and the base for birria quesatacos.
+The meat and consommé (braising broth) work together as both a stew and as a base for birria quesatacos.
 Made with chuck roast and short ribs for the richest broth.
 Traditional celebration food from Jalisco, now popular across the US.
-Prep: 30 min | …
+Prep: 30 min …